 - The process for Loans Evaluation and Selection has been clearly defined and detailed by the Issuer, it is considered well-structured in all the evaluation and selection steps (including the proposal, selection, validation, monitoring of Eligible Loans).
-The roles and responsibilities clear and include relevant internal expertise.
-The Process will be publicly disclosed in the Framework and in this SPO. - Eligibility criteria (selection and exclusion) for loans selection have been clearly defined and detailed by the Issuer, for all of the Eligible Loans. - The process applied to identify and manage potentially material E&S risks associated with the loans is publicly disclosed (in the herewith SPO and in the Framework).
-The Process is considered robust: it combines monitoring, identification and corrective measures for all Eligible Loans (see detailed analysis on pages 14 15).
+The roles and responsibilities are clear and include relevant internal expertise.
+The Process will be publicly disclosed in the Framework and in this SPO. - Eligibility criteria (selection and exclusion) for loans selection have been clearly defined by the Issuer, for a majority of Eligible Categories. - The process applied to identify and manage potentially material E&S risks associated with the loans is publicly disclosed (in the herewith SPO and in the Framework).
+The Process is considered robust: it combines monitoring, identification and corrective measures for all Eligible Loans (see detailed analysis on pages 18 20).